the-bushwick-review/the-bushwick-review/README.md

 # bushwick-review
-The Bushwick Review Issue 7 site
+The Bushwick Review Issue 7